Ethical Dual Oversight Doctrine

 “Harm deserves repair, not silence.”

-- All audit reports must be publicly accessible and written in plain language
+- Reports must be publicly available and written in plain language

 - Technical analysis